 Wondering why your baby won’t sleep in the crib or bassinet?
-Well if I told you I put my my baby down in her bassinet for the first time and she smiled with joy, I’d be lying.
+Well if I told you I put my baby down in her bassinet for the first time and she smiled with joy, I’d be lying.
 The fact is, we really struggled with this when we brought her home from the hospital.
 She would sleep in her swing, newborn napper, bouncer, but she would not sleep in the bassinet.
 We had a “Arms Reach Co-Sleeper” so it was the size of a bassinet but looked like a mini crib.
 I was determined to figure out why she slept so soundly in everything else but not the Co-Sleeper.
-It didn’t take long to figure out, however it took some investigative work.
+It didn’t take long to figure out.
+However, it took some investigative work.
 Don’t you wish babies could talk?

 I realized all of these swings, bouncers, and nappers had something in common.
 They were all positioned in such a way, that recreated a snug and womb-like environment, something all babies love.
-So I picked apart all the differences between the nappers and her Co-Sleeper bassinet, and created that same snug feeling.
+So I picked apart all the differences between the nappers and her Co-Sleeper bassinet and created that same snug feeling.

-First huge difference, they were all elevated.
+The first huge difference, they were all elevated.
 Of course!
 My baby never slept flat in my belly.
 It makes total sense that she freaks out when I lay her flat.
 My Pediatrician recommended I fold or roll a towel under the mattress of the Co- Sleeper.
 And Ta Da!!
 She didn’t cry when I put her down!!!
 Keep safety in mind, just a small incline will do.
 If you bought the extra leg extensions for your co-sleeper you can actually take off one set for a great and natural incline.
 With the incline, my baby actually gave the co-sleeper a chance.
 She stayed in it for a few minutes at first, then eventually longer and longer.

-I also gave my baby some “practice time” in the the Co-Sleeper when she was happy and alert, like after a good feeding.
+I also gave my baby some “practice time” in the Co-Sleeper when she was happy and alert, like after a good feeding.
 I just let her explore in there.
-This gave her a chance to get use to the Co-Sleeper, and feel safe in something other than my arms.
-I did this a few times a day, for several days, until one day she just got tired, and even fell asleep in it all by herself.
+This gave her a chance to get used to the Co-Sleeper, and feel safe in something other than my arms.
+I did this a few times a day, for several days, until one day she just got tired and even fell asleep in it all by herself.
 But we weren’t done yet.
 I knew I had to keep working on this.

 Babies Love to be Snug

 Now for the hardest part, staying asleep.
-I watched by baby night after night.
-She was rolling her head around side to side.
+I watched my baby night after night.
+She was rolling her head from side to side.
 What the heck was she doing?
 One night she stretched her neck out like a turtle and dug her face into the top of the co-sleeper and fell asleep!
 The top of the Co-Sleeper was padded and soft.
 So she actually used that part of the bed to soothe herself back to sleep.
 Ok great, now I have to worry about her suffocating because the only way she will fall back asleep is by digging her face into something soft!
 This was a tough one!
 Thanks to the SIDS campaign we know that the crib should be pretty bare.
 No toys, blankets, or loose bedding.
-What the heck was I suppose to do???
+What the heck was I supposed to do???
 I watched how she napped during the day and noticed the same thing.
 She liked to fall asleep by putting her face into something soft.
 Then it dawned on me, let me try some cozy sheets.
 The ones I had were plain, kind of stiff, regular cotton sheets.
 She liked things that were soft or plush, so I went on a hunt.
 That’s when I found these Velour Sheets.
 They are available for the co-sleeper, crib, and playpen.
 They are as thin as cotton, no unsafe plush, no padding whatsoever.
-Its just a thin and very soft velour.
+It’s just a thin and very soft velour.
 And guess what?
 It worked!
 Brianna felt that nice soft texture up against her face, she moved her head side to side a few times and was able to soothe herself to sleep.
 I’m not surprised, that’s probably what she was doing for 9 months in my belly.
-Believe it or not things are pretty cozy in there.
+Believe it or not, things are pretty cozy in there.
 She wasn’t sleeping through the night just yet though.
 I had to incorporate some sleep strategies.
-But at this point I saw signs that she was capable of putting herself to sleep independently, as well as soothe herself back to sleep.
+But at this point, I saw signs that she was capable of putting herself to sleep independently, as well as soothe herself back to sleep.
 That was huge!